Judah ben Tabbai: Association with Karaite Judaism

 According to medieval Karaite scholars, such as Moses ben Elijah Bashyazi, and Solomon Jedidiah ben Aaron, Judah ben Tabbai was the founder of Karaite Judaism.
 The claim argues a narrative that because Alexander Jannaeus persecuted the Pharisees, and later Salome Alexandra expelled the Sadducees, once Simeon ben Shetach began restoring the Sanhedrin, there was little check on his power.
 Thus, as part of Simeon's reorganization of the Sanhedrin, he introduced new laws that were hitherto unknown, but which he claimed originated with Moses.
 These new laws then came to be known as the Oral Torah.
 Judah ben Tabbai, on the other hand, continued to apply only the Written Torah, the written law which was known since ancient times.
 Thus, Simeon and his followers became the founders of Rabbinic Judaism, which is Judaism based on the Written Torah and the new oral laws, whereas Judah and his followers, and all the Pharisees who continued to follow only the Written Torah, became the founders of Karaite Judaism.
 This split is said to have occurred in approximately 57 BCE.

 However, the Karaites themselves follow their own version of an oral tradition, called Sevel HaYerusah.
 It is further recognized that the ambiguities in the Written Torah did not prevent Moses and the jews from fulfilling it with certain specifications, making the existence of oral traditions axiomatic.
 The Karaite disagreements are inherently historical – for example, the Karaites maintain that sexual intercourse is "work" prohibited on the sabbath, while the Rabbis disagree.
 More than an interpretative question, at the time of the disagreement one can see what had been historically done.

-Moreover, the official Pharisaic history written in 200CE lists Judah Ben Tabai as a generational link in the chain of their oral teachings from Moses.
+Moreover, the official Pharisaic history written in 200 CE lists Judah Ben Tabai as a generational link in the chain of their oral teachings from Moses.
 Rabbinic historians have never considered this Karaite claim worth responding to.